Data protection

 3.3 Newsletter

-You can withdraw your consent at any time for the future by emailing your withdrawal to contact@otto.market or sending it by mail to
+You can revoke your consent at any time with effect for the future in the partner portal or by sending a message to contact@otto.market or by post to

 OTTO Market